HEALTH & SAFETY

 Area Evacuation for Emergencies

-An Area Evacuation is an organized withdrawal from a building or area to reach a safe shelter.
+An area evacuation is an organized withdrawal from a building or area to go to an assigned safe location.
 Upon notification to evacuate, quickly:

 - Dress appropriately for the weather.

-- Turn off unnecessary equipment, computers and appliances if time permits.
+- Turn off computers, unnecessary equipment and appliances.

-- Close and lock the door as you exit your room.
+- Close and lock the door as you exit your room/apartment.

 - Follow the directions provided for safe routes of evacuation.

-- Listen to the radio, if available, to monitor emergency status.
+- Listen to the radio to monitor emergency status.

-- If you need special assistance, contact your Resident Advisor, Community Director/Resident Manager/Graduate Hall Director, or other appropriate emergency contact.
-If these persons are not available, call University Police Dispatch at 979.845.2345 for assistance.
+If you need special assistance, contact your resident advisor, professional staff members or other appropriate emergency contacts.
+If these staff members are not available, call the University Police Department at 979.845.2345 for assistance.